AMN-SHK/UnibotFM/data/nlu.md

 - Could you tell me a joke.
 - Would you share a joke with me.
 - Could you please share a joke with me.
-- Make me laugh.
+- Make me laugh
 - Tell me something funny.
 - Entertain me with a joke.
 - Tell me something that you think will make me laugh.
 - I want to hear something funny.
 - Give me some comic relief.
-- Can you tell a joke?
+- Can you tell a joke
-- Know any jokes?
+- Know any jokes
 - Come up with a joke you think I'll find funny.
 - Let's hear a joke from you.
 - say a joke that's funny